 What is the difference between a checking and savings account?

-Banks make their money in a number of ways.
-And one of them is through charging fees.
+Banks and other financial companies make their money in a number of ways.
+One of these ways is by charging fees.

 Common fees for savings accounts include: